ldynia/git-workshop/readme.md

 # Das ist GIT!
 Welcome to the `Git version control` workshop.
 Objectives of this workshop are to teach you concepts encountered in version control tools, as well as to give you necessary [Git](https://git-scm.com/doc) skills that you will apply in your next project.
+Tutorial was written with focus on people who has none or limited knowledge of Git.

-Thought tutorial was written with the focus on bioinformaticians, it targets everyone who has none or limited knowledge of Git.
+In this tutorial I will walk you through basic commands that you have to know while working with Git.
+I will walk you through the frequent tasks which will become your bread and butter if it's about working with git.
+Let's started with our project.

 ## Requirements
 Before starting this tutorial you have to fulfilled below requirements.